San Francisco Culinary Bartenders and Service Employees Pens...

-John J. McGowan Jr. of Baker & Hostetler has entered an appearance for SH SFW, LLC a unit of Filmore Hospitality Corp. in a pending ERISA lawsuit.
-The complaint was filed July 27 in California Northern District Court by Leonard Carder LLP on behalf of Robert Berger, Michael Casey and other plaintiffs.
-The case, assigned to U.S. District Judge Donna M. Ryu, is 3:22-cv-04338, San Francisco Culinary Bartenders and Service Employees Pension Plan et al v.
-SH SFW, LLC a unit of Filmore Hospitality Corp.
+John J. McGowan Jr. of Baker & Hostetler has entered an appearance for SH SFW LLC a unit of Filmore Hospitality Corp. in a pending ERISA lawsuit.
+The case was filed July 27 in California Northern District Court by Leonard Carder on behalf of Robert Berger, Michael Casey and other plaintiffs.
+The case, assigned to U.S. District Judge Donna M. Ryu, is 4:22-cv-04338, San Francisco Culinary Bartenders and Service Employees Pension Plan et al v.
+SH SFW LLC a unit of Filmore Hospitality Corp.

 Hospitality, Tourism & Leisure